Import Ingenuity Pathway Analysis 'IPA' results, by default reverting IPA symbols to input values

 It is helpful to use

-when the identifier will also be used to compare to the source data, for example if trying to make an expression heatmap of the genes involved in enrichment results.This option would convert IPA gene symbol back to Affymetrix probeset ID, for example, if the probeset ID values were used as the primary identifier for each measurement.
+revert_ipa_xref=TRUEwhen the identifier will also be used to compare to the source data, for example if trying to make an expression heatmap of the genes involved in enrichment results.This option would convert IPA gene symbol back to Affymetrix probeset ID, for example, if the probeset ID values were used as the primary identifier for each measurement.
 The probeset ID might be convenient to align with the input data matrix.

 The primary reason for this option is when providing gene symbols as input to IPA, some will be renamed to IPA preferred gene symbols, which would therefore be difficult to match with the gene symbols provided to IPA.

-In any case, the output list
+In any case, the output list should contain an entry

 "Analysis Ready Molecules" with the full IPA data table used

 for the analysis.
-This data.frame
+This data.frame will also contain any

 statistical columns, if provided to IPA upfront.